 There’s no single right way to conduct a social media audit.
 After all, different brands will be more active on different platforms, post at different frequencies, and leverage their accounts in different ways.

-By following the nine steps below, however, you’ll have a solid framework.
+However, you’ll have a solid framework by following the nine steps below.
 From there, you can modify as necessary when conducting your own social media audit.

 1. Organize your accounts

 As with content or PPC audits, it starts with getting organized.
 This means gathering all of your social media assets and putting them in one place, like a Google Sheet.

 - Social media handles for each platform you use